Darshit-Bhagtani-10/Literacy-Dashboard/README.md

 This was my chance to simulate a real business analyst engagement — using Tableau not only as a tool, but as a medium to bridge numbers with narrative.

 ## 🧠 My Role
-This was a solo effort carried out as an individual project under faculty mentorship.
+This was an effort carried out as an individual project under faculty mentorship.
 I independently:
 - Framed the analysis from a consulting mindset
 - Interpreted educational and demographic data
 - Designed and published a responsive Tableau dashboard